docccdev/eslint-plugin-react-use-props/docs/rules/require.md

 ## Rule Details

-This rule check required props that components use
+This rule check required props that components use.
+Maybe really handy for prevent [Layout Shift](https://web.dev/cls) from occurring.

 ### Example:
 Let's consider we have this configuration in `.eslintrc`: